aminuyiwere/skilled-e-learning/README.md

 # I used html and css to replicate the pages above.
-I implemented the solution for mobile display first because it gave me more flexibilty to be able to skill up to tablet and desktop easily.
+I implemented the solution for mobile display first because it gave me more flexibilty to be able to scale up to tablet and desktop easily.
 # My solution is deployed through github pages at: https://aminuyiwere.github.io/skilled-e-learning/